ogechukwu1/Web-Solution-With-Wordpress/README.md

 21. Update `/etc/fstab` file so that the mount configuration will persist after restart of the server.

+"Updating /etc/fstab file" in a Linux system is typically done to configure and manage file system mounts and devices, such as hard drives, partitions, and network shares.

 The UUID of the device will be used to update the `/etc/fstab` file.